Third & Fourth Class Offerings

 Literature 3/4 focuses on developing strong reading comprehension, spelling/phonics, writing skills, and understanding and using punctuation.
 Students learn cursive writing and continue to expand vocabulary as they are encouraged to analyze, summarize, and discuss texts, learning methods of literary analysis that will later be applied to more advanced literature, including Sacred Scripture.

 Third and Fourth Class courses meet on-campus at the Saint Mary Magdalen Center at 511 Kearsarge Mountain Rd in Warner, New Hampshire.
 All courses have the option of a Monday/Wednesday or a Monday through Thursday schedule.
 New content is introduced during the Monday/Wednesday meetings.
-The expectation for students who choose the Monday/Wednesday option is that students work at home with the primary educator on Tuesday/Thursday for consistency and to complete weekly assignments.
-Students who enroll in the Monday through Thursday schedule use Tuesdays and Thursdays to work with guided instruction to complete their weekly assignments on campus.
-They receive individualized help and feedback as they work in small groups.
+The expectation for students who choose the Monday/Wednesday option is that students work at home on Tuesday/Thursday for consistency and to complete weekly assignments.
+Students who enroll in the Monday through Thursday schedule use Tuesdays and Thursdays to work with guided instruction to complete their weekly assignments on campus with the guidance of the instructor.
 The four-day option is great for the primary educator who would like to be relatively hands-off with the instruction of the subject.

 Terms & Conditions